 Once the client’s goals and requirements are in place, the fund advisor completes a thorough analysis of market conditions.
 Then they recommend equities, debt funds or money market instruments accordingly.
 Advisors also stay up-to-date with the latest financial news and trends to ensure they offer relevant advice.

 d.
 Devising the right investment strategy

 After analysing the possible investment options of the customer, the fund advisor plans a suitable investment strategy.
-This involves combining different investment options to diversify theportfolio to minimize risks and maximize returns.
+This involves combining different investment options to diversify the portfolio to minimise risks and maximise returns.

 For instance, combining stocks with IRAs and bonds, etc. – The advisor might reassess strategy if the client’s goals change.
 The advisor, hence, keeps a close watch on the client’s portfolio and suggests modifications if needed.

 Diversification is a crucial aspect as it plays a major role in spreading the total risk over a broad investment range.
 Much research goes into tracking the best investment options across sectors and markets.
 Therefore, the mutual fund advisor plays a significant role in optimising portfolio and minimising risks.

 A critical aspect of a fund advisor job is to handle discreet financial details of the client.
 Hence, he maintains the records of services they provide – invoices, details of the services offered and any other transactions.
 This documentation is important during the audit of the firm by regulatory bodies.